Monitor a metric

 Decide which monitor to use

-Lightup supports four monitor types.
+Lightup supports three monitor types.
 Available monitors depend on the metric type, and you'll only see options that work with the metric you've chosen to monitor.
 You can create basic monitors quickly from Explorer.
 For more advanced monitors, start from the Monitors List.

 Use Case | Monitor type | Start in |